typebrigade/typebrigade.com/call-for-speakers.md

         <li>
           <label class="desc" for="Field14" id="title14" required="required">Abstract
             <small class="instruct" id="instruct14">This would be used on the
             site and meetup group.
-Aim for three to five sentences.</small>
+Aim for three to five sentences.
+(You can update this later, too.)</small>
           </label>
           <textarea class="field textarea medium"
                     id="Field14"